KnapsackPro/knapsack-pro-jest/README.md

 #### CI

 If your feature requires code change in [@knapsack-pro/core](https://github.com/KnapsackPro/knapsack-pro-core-js) then please push the `@knapsack-pro/core` to GitHub first.
-Then you can push changes for `@knapsack-pro/cypress` to ensure the CI will use the latest `@knapsack-pro/core`.
+Then you can push changes for `@knapsack-pro/jest` to ensure the CI will use the latest `@knapsack-pro/core`.

-#### Example Cypress test suite
+#### Example Jest test suite

-To test `@knapsack-pro/cypress` against real test suite we use forked [cypress-example-kitchensink](https://github.com/KnapsackPro/cypress-example-kitchensink/blob/knapsack-pro/README.knapsack-pro.md) project.
+To test `@knapsack-pro/jest` against real test suite we use [TODO](https://github.com/KnapsackPro/cypress-example-kitchensink/blob/knapsack-pro/README.knapsack-pro.md) project.